roman-aguilera/RTOS4ROBOTS/README.md

 A current project is compiling a Xenomai3 kernel on Ubuntu 18.04 for target hardware that runs on arm-based target hardware.
 I am currently investigating which mix of proceccors/chips, hardware, microcontrollers, System-on-Chip, and open-source software tools is best suited for building an agile humanoid robot from the ground up.
 If you have any comments, suggestions on hardware, or would like to collaborate, please reach out to me at romanaguilera94@gmail.com, Twitter, or LinkedIn .
+If you have a functional and up-to-date hard real-time operating system set up, please reach out so that we can cite your work and build on top of your existing setup.
+The goal of this is to collaborate and disseminate open-source solutions.

-Here are a few links for rescources https://wiki.rdu.im/_pages/Resource/software.html https://wiki.rdu.im/_pages/Resource/online-course.html
+Here are a few links for other rescources: https://wiki.rdu.im/_pages/Resource/software.html https://wiki.rdu.im/_pages/Resource/online-course.html

-Some other hard real-time operating systems:
+Some other open-source, hard real-time operating systems that are popular: http://rtxi.org/docs/manual/ https://www.rtai.org/
-Open source
-http://rtxi.org/docs/manual/
-https://www.rtai.org/